Nicholas-Sliter/catalog.js/README.md

 $ npm install --save middlebury-catalog
 ```

+This updated NPM module is ESM only and is compiled to modern ES6+ JS.

 ## Examples

 Scrape the course catalog for a given term in one of two formats (YYYYSS or SYY) and a set of search parameters.
 The URL is automatically